nim-works/cps/README.md

 For a robust dispatcher implementation targeting broad OS support and modern async features, take a look at https://github.com/alaviss/nim-sys.

-## Documentation

-See [the documentation for the cps module](https://nim-works.github.io/cps/cps.html) as generated directly from the source.

 ## Examples